-You can confirm that Anaconda is installed and working with Anaconda Navigator or conda.
+Confirm that Anaconda is installed and working with Anaconda Navigator or conda with the following instructions.

-If you prefer using a command line interface (CLI), you can use conda to verify the installation using Anaconda Prompt on Windows or terminal on Linux and macOS.
+If you prefer using a command line interface (CLI), use conda to verify the installation using Anaconda Prompt on Windows or the terminal on Linux and macOS.

 To open Anaconda Prompt:

-macOS: Cmd+Space to open Spotlight Search and type “Navigator” to open the program.
+macOS: Use Cmd+Space to open Spotlight Search and type “Navigator” to open the program.

-Linux–Ubuntu: Open the Dash by clicking the upper left Ubuntu icon, then type “terminal”.
+Linux–Ubuntu: Open the Dash by clicking the Ubuntu icon, then type “terminal”.

 After opening Anaconda Prompt or the terminal, choose any of the following methods to verify:

 conda list.
 If Anaconda is installed and working, this will display a list of installed packages and their versions.

 Enter the command